Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Many potential users of Shopify will be wondering how it facilitates dropshipping.

-With dropshipping, you take an order, send it to a supplier, and they deliver the goods to your client — you don’t make, store or fulfil any products, and your ecommerce site becomes a ‘middle man’ of sorts.
+With dropshipping, you take an order, send it to a supplier, and they deliver the goods to your client — in other words, you don’t make, store or fulfil any products, and your ecommerce site becomes a ‘middle man’ of sorts.

 Shopify is also a strong choice for print on demand (POD) applications, with key POD apps like Printful and Printify integrating particularly neatly with the platform.

-One thing I’d really like to see from Shopify however is more information on the quality of dropshipping suppliers — an ‘ethical rating’ or similar.
+One thing I couldn’t find at all in the Shopify app store however is more information on the quality of dropshipping suppliers — an ‘ethical rating’ or similar.

-This is because a lot of dropshipped goods are produced in countries where working conditions can be very poor.
+This is a big omission, because a lot of dropshipped goods are produced in countries where working conditions can be very poor.
 As things stand, it’s hard to be 100% confident that the goods you sell via many of Shopify’s dropshipping apps are ethically produced.

 Shopify Point of Sale (POS)